brettinternet/brettinternet.github.io/content/self-hosted/_index.md

 comments: true
 ---

-Remember the old iPhone commercial from the late 2000s which introduced Apple's AppStore with the phrase, "There's an app for that"?
+Remember the iPhone commercial from the late 2000s which introduced Apple's AppStore with the phrase, "There's an app for that"?
 That's how open source services are now.
 There's a wide selection of useful and mature software that containerization has made exceptionally portable.